Azimpur, Dhaka: Administration

 Azimpur has 01 Ward (Ward 26), 20 Mahallas and 01 Police Outpost Station.

 Education

-Eden College, one of the oldest educational institutions for girls in erstwhile British India, is located in Azimpur.
+Eden College, was one of the oldest educational institutions for girls in erstwhile British India, is located in Azimpur.
 Renowned girls' schools such as Agrani School and College and a branch of Viqarunnisa Noon School and College are also located there.
 College of Home economics is another well being institute.
-Nearby institutions include Dhaka University and Bangladesh University of Engineering and Technology.